xcsp3team/PyCSP3-models/recreational/MarketSplit/README.md

 # Problem MarketSplit
-## Description
-See "A Class of Hard Small 0-1 Programs" by Gérard Cornuéjols and Milind Dawande, INFORMS J. Comput.
-11(2): 205-210 (1999)

 The feasibility problem consists of m 0-1 equality knapsack constraints defined on the same set of 10(m−1) variables.

 ## Data Example
   04.json